How to safely install roof trusses at height

 Roof truss installation checklist

-Prior to installing your roof trusses it is imperative that a full site-specific risk assessment has been completed.
-Furthermore, the installation of timber roof trusses should only be carried out by suitably experienced and qualified personnel – those with a Level 2 Diploma in Site Carpentry.
+Before installing roof trusses it is imperative that a full site-specific risk assessment has been completed.
+The installation of timber roof trusses should only be carried out by suitably experienced and qualified personnel – for example, those with a Level 2 Diploma in Site Carpentry.

 Before you begin: